lifuguan/nwpu-CV-research-group/content/post/韩军伟教授当选2022年度国际模式识别协会会士（iapr-fellow）/index.md

   focal_point: top
   preview_only: false
 ---

- 2022年6月23日，国际模式识别协会（The International Association for Pattern Recognition，IAPR）公布了2022年度新当选会士（IAPR Fellow）人选。
+Professor Junwei Han Have Been Elected Fellow of 2022 International Association for Pattern Recognition（IAPR Fellow）

 <!--more-->